soph-g/soph-g.github.io/_posts/2019-11-04-should-i-learn-to-code.md

 Anyone, and I mean anyone, can learn to code if they have the drive.
 But that drive has to come from within.

-# What if I don't really want to learn?
+# What if I don't really want to learn to code?

 That's fine!